edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 </body>
 </html>
 ```
-To prefetch all navigation links in upper example we simply need to add the following rule in EdgeJS:
+To prefetch all navigation links in upper example we simply need to add the following rule via EdgeJS or Console UI:
 ```js filename="routes.js"
 import { Router } from '@edgio/core/router'